-A determination of the schools with available capacity is updated quarterly, and will be posted on the School District's website.
+A determination of the schools with available capacity is updated annually, and will be posted on the School District's website.
 Specifications, plans, elements and commitments contained in the Five Year District Facilities Work Plan and long-range student projections are incorporated into the District's capacity determinations for Controlled Open Enrollment.

-For the 2022-23 school year, a school will be subject to Controlled Open Enrollment when it has been determined that the school's enrollment is less than 90% of permanent Florida Inventory of School House (FISH) capacity.
+For the 2018-2019 school year, a school will be subject to Controlled Open Enrollment when it has been determined that the school's enrollment is less than 80% of permanent Florida Inventory of School House (FISH) capacity.
 This determination takes into account the small overall size of our schools, where a few students can have a tremendous impact on capacity percentages, the high mobility rate of our students, and the need to ensure available seats remain at schools for students who move into the school zone.
-Skyward Student Information System enrollment counts will be used to measure enrollment for the purpose of making the capacity determination, every 12 weeks.
-Current enrollment will be compared with the school's permanent capacity based on the current FISH database.
-Available capacity will be the difference between the number of then-currently enrolled students and 90% of FISH capacity.
+The Survey 3 school enrollment counts for the previous (current) school year will be used to measure enrollment for purpose of making the capacity determination.
+Current enrollment will be compared with the school's permanent capacity based on the current FISH database at the time of the enrollment count.
+Available capacity will be the difference between the number of then-currently enrolled students and 80% of FISH capacity.